Table of Contents

 9. Eat More Citrus Foods:

-A fantastic example of a citrus food that can keep your breath fresh is Orange.
-Oranges are rich in Vitamin C. Research shows that vitamin C helps increase the production of saliva, which in turn helps to fight odor in the mouth (11).
+Orange is a fantastic example of a citrus food that can keep your breath fresh.
+Oranges are rich in vitamin C. Research shows that vitamin C helps increase the production of saliva, which in turn helps to fight odors in the mouth (11).
 If, after a meal, you can lay your hands on an orange, eat an orange.
 Alternatively, if you were served a lemon wedge with your meal, savor it once you’ve finished it.
 Eating any citrus food right after a meal keeps your breath smelling fresh.

 10. Use Tea tree Oil When Brushing: